1- Scientific violation definitions

 1-5- Improper Author Contribution or Attribution

-All the authors listed in a manuscript must have a significant scientific contribution to the study from the aidiation to the manuscript writing.
+All the authors listed in a manuscript must have a significant scientific contribution to the study from the ideation to the manuscript writing.
 It is necessary to add everyone who has had a significant scientific contribution to the manuscript.
+Authors should avoidance of adding guest authorship to his or her paper.

 The following punishments will be used when one of the above-mentioned violations is found in a submitted manuscript.